SatvikR/LCGE/CONTRIBUTING.md

 cmake --build ./build
 ```

 These two steps will build glad, GLFW, and LCGE as static libraries, and build the examples as executables.
 The output files will be in different places inside `./build` depending on your build system.

-Now that you've build LCGE, you can start writing code.
+Now that you've built LCGE, you can start writing code.

 ### Style:

 Follow these simple guidelines for code style/formatting.

 Every file must begin with this comment with a license notice

 ```c
 // The MIT License (MIT)